NatCon Day 3: Wrapped - Honi Soit

 Office Bearer Statements

 Outgoing NUS President Zoe Ranganathan tearfully addressed the conference floor as the third and final day of NatCon drew to a close.
-The presidential role is “not flashy” or “feel-good,” and “this year hasn’t been perfect,” she said, speaking to the impact of Covid-19 lockdowns on students.
+She said that the presidential role is “not flashy” or “feel-good,” and “this year hasn’t been perfect”, speaking to the impact of Covid-19 lockdowns on students.
 She commended the NUS’s achievements across the board this year, including the extension of grad visas, campaigning to lower the age of independence for Youth Allowance, the media exposure of Peter Hoj’s mismanagement of sexual assault, and recording an annual surplus.
-The crowd (mostly NLS) erupted into a song of “We love Zoe” as Ranganathan thanked her partner Molly Willmott, the National Exec, and the women of NLS for their support; “goodluck and I hope I have done you proud.”
+The crowd (mostly NLS) erupted into a song of “We love Zoe” as Ranganathan thanked her partner Molly Willmott, the National Exec, and the women of NLS for their support; “good luck and I hope I have done you proud.”

-Statements continued with GenSec Param Mahal thanking the floor for supporting its first International Student in the role this year.
+Statements continued with GenSec Param Mahal thanking the floor for supporting its first international student in the role this year.
 Education Officer Chris Hall, Welfare Officer Arabella Wauchope, and Women’s Officer Georgette Mouawad followed Mahal, acknowledging various other campaigns led and supported by the NUS in 2021.
-These included the End Rape on Campus campaign, and partnering with School Strike for Climate
+These included the End Rape on Campus campaign, and partnering with School Strike for Climate.

-In their parting statement, Disabilities Officer Kit Sanders deplored the continued erasure of people with disabilities from minority discussions, stating, “despite what one faction would have you believe, disabilities are not a secondary issue.”
+In their parting statement, Disabilities Officer Kit Sanders deplored the continued erasure of people with disabilities from minority discussions: “Despite what one faction would have you believe, disabilities are not a secondary issue.”
 They also thanked RMIT for making disabilities a priority from the start of the year and reaching out.

 Finally, International Officer Varun Kale said more work must be done for student representation in the CISA, adding international students are “as important as everyone else.”
-The extension of grad VISAs was the “biggest win” for international students this year, he said, noting that today the first flight of international students landed in Australia since the pandemic closed its borders.
+He said that the extension of grad VISAs was the “biggest win” for international students this year, noting that today the first flight of international students landed in Australia since the pandemic closed its borders.

 After this, the floor was briefly opened for questions and SAlt predictably grandstanded on the irrelevance of the NUS, a talking point the faction has laboured throughout the conference.
 Following a pithy response from Zoe (“I’m not sure what the question was there”), the Trots abruptly exited the Zoom chat and someone “brought out the bubbles,” (Honi is yet to confirm whether this was champagne or not).